Soviet Coastal minesweeper

 |Notes on event|

-At 17.36 hours on 30 July 1944, U-481 fired a Gnat at group of coastal minesweepers in the Narva Bay and observed a hit after 35 seconds and saw the KT-804 sink.
+At 17.36 hours on 30 July 1944 U-481 fired a Gnat at group of coastal minesweepers in the Narva Bay and observed a hit after 35 seconds and saw the KT-804 sink.
 At 17.40 hours, a second Gnat was fired that detonated after 1 minutes 55 seconds.
 Andersen could not observe the sinking of KT-807, but he saw how the damaged KT-806 was towed away.
-The U-boat later found wreckage at the site.
+The U-boat later found wreckage in the area.